 Even with great strides in dental technology, many patients are still extremely nervous before they even sit in the dental chair.
-To help his patients feel more relaxed, Scottsdale dentist, Dr. Rod Gore, offers various sedation options, including intravenous (IV) sedation.
+To help their patients feel more relaxed, Scottsdale dentists, Dr. Rod Gore and Dr. Whitney Sebree, offers various sedation options, including intravenous (IV) sedation.
 Medication will be delivered in a controlled manner into the patient’s body through a vein.
-While the IV won’t put the patient to sleep, he or she will be in a state of deep relaxation so that Dr. Gore can perform procedures fully and efficiently.
-Patients will be comfortable throughout the sedation process and will continuously be monitored by Dr. Gore and his team.
+While the IV won’t put the patient to sleep, he or she will be in a state of deep relaxation so that Dr. Gore and Dr. Sebree can perform procedures fully and efficiently.
+Patients will be comfortable throughout the sedation process and will continuously be monitored by Dr. Gore and Dr. Sebree.

 The drugs involved in IV sedation can vary but most commonly, a class of drugs known as benzodiazepine (or benzo) are used.
 These are anti-anxiety medications that can relax a patient, induce sleepiness, and cause the patient to forget about the experience.
 Among benzos used, midazolam is preferred since it leaves the body quicker than other drugs.
 Local anesthetics can also be used in the IV to cut down on pain.
 Sometimes, stronger painkillers, like opioids, are added into the IV.